adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 Summary: Don't use IDs as hooks for styling.

-Sometimes we *must* use an ID to enable certain behaviour.
-Two examples of this include the fact that:

-1. labels are linked to form fields via ID; and
-2. internal anchors are bound by ID;

-Both of which improve the user experience.
+Sometimes we *must* use an ID to enable certain browser behaviours.
+For example, labels are linked to form fields via ID; and internal anchors are bound by ID&mdash;both of which improve the user experience.

 The *problem* with using IDs for styles is that they [overpower class names](http://www.w3.org/TR/css3-selectors/#specificity) which is a problem when we need to override styles.